asbjornh/react-tiny-collapse/README.md

 ### Why it exists
 I really like [react-collapse](https://github.com/nkbt/react-collapse) and I've used it a lot.
 It does have some drawbacks though, such as being dependent on [react-motion](https://github.com/chenglou/react-motion) and not playing nice with server side rendering (as of v4).
-I wanted to create a more lightweight alternative.
+I wanted to create a more lightweight, dependency-free alternative.

 ### Other Tiny libraries